 At the end of the NSC meeting which was presided over by President Muhammadu Buhari on March 2, 2021, Gen Monguno announced a declaration of Zamfara State as a no-fly zone to stop “arms for gold” deals going on, which further fuel banditry in that part of the country.

 A no-fly zone or a no-flight zone (NFZ) or Air Exclusion Zone (AEZ) is a territory or area established by a military power over which certain aircraft are not permitted to fly.

 Aircraft that violate a no-fly zone may be shot down by the enforcing state, depending on the terms of the NFZ.
-Aviation experts also said international airlines avoided the area because of safety concerns.
+Aviation experts also said international airlines avoid the area because of safety concerns.

 Gen Monguno told newsmen at the end of the meeting that, “His Excellency, the president, has approved, based on our recommendation, the imposition and enforcement of a ban on all mining activities in Zamfara State with immediate effect until further notice.

 “He has directed the Minister of Defence and the National Security Adviser (NSA) to deploy massive military and intelligence assets to restore normalcy to that part of the country.
 He has also approved that Zamfara State be declared a no-fly-zone with immediate effect.”